Revised 12/2018 First printed 2007 :

 You may find it helpful to study where cars situate themselves on the roads you travel to get an idea of the wheel track positions you should use.

 If one is travelling too slowly and/or traffic is likely to start sitting close behind or overtaking you as often happens mainly to Learner scooter riders anticipate this and move to the safest side of your lane to allow for the least inconvenience or danger.
-Safer solutions may also include buying a scooter larger and faster than a 50cc type, which generally also have the benefit of saving you money actually using less petrol, riding smoother and lasting multitudes longer and being better for the planet.
+Safer solutions may also include buying a scooter larger and faster than a 50cc type, which also has the benefit of saving you money using less petrol having exhaust fumes that don’t choke following riders and last multitudes longer.

 Roads where the Right wheeltrack could put you next to oncoming traffic(hazard) (generally small suburban roads and small country backroads)